galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Comparison of streams with multiple tracks

 Jhelum is quite a complex case. \citet{Bonaca2019} first recognised two separate branches in the Jhelum stream by using deep DES photometry combined with \Gaia~DR2 proper motions.
 The data revealed the two branches as separate overdensities in the sky, but with indistinguishable kinematics.
 Soon after, also using DES and \Gaia~DR2, \citet{Shipp2019} identified two components in Jhelum, this time in proper motion space and with little difference in the spatial distribution of the two components.
 Exactly the reverse as \citet{Bonaca2019}.
 More recently, \citet{Ibata2021} recover a stream they identify as Jhelum using STREAMFINDER with \Gaia~EDR3.

 Figure~\ref{f:track_compare_notclusters} (third row) shows this quite clearly: the two tracks from S19 (auto-computed by \galstreams\ via polynomial fitting of the member stars) almost coincide in the sky and are clearly separated in both proper motion components.
 The two tracks from B19 are separated by nearly a degree in the sky and overlap completely in proper motion, so only one line is visible in the last two panels of the figure.
 In both components, the B19 proper motion track lies approximately in between the two S19 tracks.
 In the sky, the two nearly parallel S19 tracks cross the B19 ones at a slight angle (the aspect ratio of the figure exaggerates the inclination).
 The I21 celestial track agrees well with the S19 Jhelum-a/b tracks, while the proper motion tracks agrees with B19.
 Another aspect to keep in mind is the role of errors and the intrinsic dispersion of the stream in proper motion.
-B19 note the dispersion in proper motion for both Jhelum components to be relatively large and comparable to the proper motion uncertainty $\sim0.7--1.2$~$\mathrm{mas\,yr^{-1}}$; the I21 members in Figure~\ref{f:track_compare_notclusters} also show a dispersion of $\sim1\,\mathrm{mas\,yr^{-1}}$.
+B19 note the dispersion in proper motion for both Jhelum components to be relatively large and comparable to the proper motion uncertainty $\sim0.7$ to $1.2$~$\mathrm{mas\,yr^{-1}}$; the I21 members in Figure~\ref{f:track_compare_notclusters} also show a dispersion of $\sim1\,\mathrm{mas\,yr^{-1}}$.

-Given these two scenarios, it seems likely that if the two Jhelum components shared a single but long and sinuous track (the B19 case) in the point vector diagram (see Figure~\ref{f:track_jhelum_pm1pm2}), this could be mistaken by a Gaussian Mixture Model as two (or more) proper motion components, which statistically would be a random mixture of the two spatial components (the S19 case).
-If this were the case, it would be akin to the bifurcation of the Sagittarius stream, in which two spatially distinct components appear to have no difference in their proper motion tracks \citep{Ramos2022_bif,Ramos2021}.
-A further increase in the precision of proper motions in the next \Gaia~Data Release will probably elucidate this.
+Given these two scenarios, it seems likely that if the two Jhelum components shared a single but long and sinuous track (the B19 case) in the proper motion plane (reflex corrected, Figure~\ref{f:track_jhelum_pm1pm2}), this could be mistaken by a Gaussian Mixture Model as two (or more) proper motion components, which statistically would be a random mixture of the two spatial components (the S19 case).
+If this were the case, it would be akin to the bifurcation of the Sagittarius stream, in which two spatially distinct components appear to have no difference in their proper motion tracks \citep[see e.g.]{Ramos2022_bif,Ramos2021}, \neww{as mentioned also by \citep{Shipp2019}}. \neww{The addition of radial velocity information as well as a} further increase in the precision of proper motions in the next \Gaia~Data Release will probably elucidate this.
 In the mean time, as we find the B19 scenario more likely to explain the three sets of observations (B19, S19 and I21), we will set these as the default tracks for the Jhelum-a/b components of the stream, but warn the reader to take this with a grain of salt.